SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 **Specifying the source of the transformation**

 There are multiple options.
-Check the executable example to see them in action.
+Check the executable example to explore them.

 ```abap
 "**************** Transforming XML data ****************